 Diva International Inc. is not accredited by the Better Business Bureau.

 In 2015, a confirmed case of toxic shock syndrome was linked to the DivaCup, according to a case presentation published in the

 DivaCup receives positive reviews from customers across many retailers.

-DivaCup is one of many menstrual cups on the market, though it is one of the first that was available to consumers.
+DivaCup is one of many menstrual cups on the market, though it was one of the first that was available to consumers.

-How to clean your DivaCup?
-DivaWash is the answer.
-It is a plant-based cleanser specifically designed to clean menstrual cups.
+It’s a plant-based cleanser specifically designed to clean menstrual cups.
 It comes in a 4-ounce, mess-free tube as well as a travel-friendly version.
-It’s naturally scented, cruelty-free, and pH balanced.
+Plus, it’s naturally scented, cruelty-free, and pH balanced.